-It’s probably that fear, combined with my recent grocery-store incident, that made two new Alzheimer’s-prevention studies catch my eye.
+It’s probably that fear, combined with my recent grocery-store incident, that made two Alzheimer’s-prevention studies catch my eye.

 The first study, published in the journal Fluids and Barriers of the CNS, uncovered a link between low levels of vitamin D and Alzheimer’s disease.
 I’ll tell you more about that connection in just a moment, but first a little background.

 Researchers from Tohoku University in Japan wanted to find out what effect raising vitamin D levels might have on Alzheimer’s disease.
-To find out, they began giving injections to mice with the disease.
+To find out, they began giving injections to mice with Alzheimer’s.
 When they took another look at the brains of the mice they were surprised to see that the vitamin appeared to be literally reversing the buildup of amyloid beta.

-The scientists believe that the vitamin somehow allows more of the peptide to pass across the blood / brain barrier, meaning, of course, that if enough of the vitamin is present the dangerous buildup may never occur in the first place.
+The scientists believe that the vitamin somehow allows more of the peptide to pass across the blood- brain barrier, meaning, of course, that if enough of the vitamin is present the dangerous buildup may never occur in the first place!

 That brings me to the second Alzheimer’s-related study that caught my eye.
 If you’re a grape eater, this one’s bound to make you a happy camper.
 It turns out that if you’ve been eating a seeded variety of the fruit you may already be unknowingly fighting off memory loss and cognitive decline.